 Given the British Army’s focus on counter-insurgency warfare from 2002 onwards, various defence planners were ready to write the obituary of the tank.
 Moreover, when the global financial crisis began to bite, the Army’s tank fleet became an easy target for budget cuts in the 2010 SDSR.
-At this time, the Royal Armoured Corps had close to 400 Challenger 2 MBTs in six armoured regiments.
+At this time, the Royal Armoured Corps had 386 Challenger 2 MBTs in seven armoured regiments.
 Though we couldn’t quite bring ourselves to retire the whole fleet, numbers were cut to just 227.
 Plans to further upgrade Challenger 2, which began in 2006, were shelved.
 Thereafter, it was thought that Britain’s tank regiments would be left to quietly rust in peace.

 02 Cold War 2